The assumptions of the PPK program are the result of cooperation between:

 Scheme of the Employee Capital Plans program

 A specially developed information portal, MojePPK.pl, has been operating since the beginning of 2019.
-It runs a broad information campaign, publishes numerous questions and answers, and publishes downloadable information materials for employers and employees, including in foreign languages.
+It runs a broad information campaign, publishing numerous questions and answers, and publishing downloadable information materials for employers and employees, including in foreign languages.
 Offers of financial institutions for employers participating in the PPK program are published on this site, and employees will be able to check the value of their savings in PPK on the website.

 The most important benefits of the PPK program